yangcong356/BITA/README.md

 # BITA
 This is the official code for "Bootstrapping Interactive Image-Text Alignment for Remote Sensing Image Captioning"

+ ## Dependencies
+  The project enviroment in my local is PyTorch 2.0:

+  `pip install -r requirements.txt`

  ## ToDo
 - [ ] Improve guidance throughout the pre-training as well as the finetune process.